 - Tools for exporting and publishing.
-Scrivener integrates with many formats so you can export to Microsoft Word, Open Office, RTF Final Draft (for screenplays), PDF and more.
+Scrivener integrates with many formats so you can export to Microsoft Word, Open Office, RTF Final Draft (for screenplays), PDF, and more.

-Unlike many more specialized writing products, Scrivener is designed to take you from your first draft to finished product, covering all of the steps in between.
+Unlike many more specialized writing products, Scrivener is designed to take you from your first draft to the finished product, covering all of the steps in between.
 Writers of all styles and genres can choose among many tools to guide them throughout the process.
 Now let’s look in more detail at some of the leading features.

-If you’re serious about writing you can’t really separate writing from editing.
+If you’re serious about writing, you can’t really separate writing from editing.
 Your ability to make changes, additions, and revisions really determine the quality of the final product.
 While software such as Word, Open Office, and even the most basic text editor or word processing tool gives you editing capabilities, Scrivener goes much further.